vykuang/advent-of-code-2022/solutions/d19/notes19.md

     1. increase `rates` by `built`
     1. recurse with new states `nmats`, `rates`, and `time - 1`

+Pass the `ngeos` list to each recursive call so that when it gets to `t=1`, append the `ngeo` count.
+Structure our recursive call so that it doesn't return anything, but it modifies the `ngeos` list that was passed to it

 ### heuristics

 - at time `t`, if there was enough resources to build a robot, and it was not built, it will always be worse to build it at `t+1`